Smooth numbers in arithmetic progressions to large moduli: Bombieri--Friedlander--Iwaniec-style estimates

-\begin{proof} This is essentially the same as the proof of \cite[Lemma 18.5]{maynard2020primes}, but in a slightly more general setting (the main difference being the additional parameters $b, d$).
-We first replace the indicator functions of $k \sim K$ and $n \sim N$ with smooth majorants, using a suitable smooth compactly supported function $f_0$ (we choose this as in the proof of \cite[Lemma 18.5]{maynard2020primes}).
-Expanding out the square in $\mB$ and swapping sums, we then obtain
+\begin{proof} This is essentially the same as the proof of \cite[Lemma 18.5]{maynard2025primes}, but in a slightly more general setting (the main difference being the additional parameters $b, d$).
+We first replace the indicator functions of $k \sim K$ and $n \sim N$ with smooth majorants, using a suitable smooth compactly supported function $f_0$ (we choose this as in the proof of \cite[Lemma 18.5]{maynard2025primes}).
+Expanding out the square in $\mB$ and swapping sums, then using that $(n, et) = 1$ to deduce a congruence between the resulting variables $\ell_1$ and $\ell_2$ (indeed, if a prime $p$ divided both $n$ and $et$, then it would divide $dk$, but $(et, dk) = 1$), we obtain